Can You Develop Bicep Peak?

 Remember the principle of variety, among the most important for successful bodybuilding.
 Both heavy and light training, for instance, may better stimulate biceps peak by addressing various muscle-building components.

 Balance is important though.
 Heed Steve Reeves’ warning that too great a biceps peak looks grotesque, a belief which had him only focusing on this quality pre-contest.
-(My opinion is that this poor look may actually be overdevelopment of the brachialis, which occurs from too many curls with fixed wrists.)
+(My opinion is that this poor look may actually be underdevelopment of the biceps versus the brachialis proportionately, which occurs from too many curls with fixed wrists.)

 Nonetheless, we can likely develop size anywhere that muscle already exists.
 This is now supported by research alongside the guidance of top classic bodybuilders.
 Consider these suggestions for building your own biceps peak, accounting for individual differences, as you desire.